chaseofthejungle/js-odin-calculator/README.md

-# Odin Project Calculator
+# JS Odin Calculator

-**Description:** This is a simple calculator program, created for The Odin Project web foundations course.
+**Description:** This is a simple calculator program, created as a JavaScript exercise for The Odin Project web foundations course.

 **Live Demo:** http://chaseofthejungle.github.io/js-odin-calculator/app